subscription-tracking

 • Unexpected Charges: If you see an unfamiliar charge on your bank statement, the first step is to check your Apple ID purchase history via reportaproblem.apple.com.
 This can help you identify the specific item or subscription.
 For further guidance on how to investigate and potentially dispute unexpected charges, you may find this resource helpful: See how to track subscriptions on iPhone

 • Unable to Cancel: Ensure you're following the steps correctly for your device.
 If an option to cancel is missing, it might be an expired subscription, or it could be managed directly by the third-party provider.
 Contact Apple Support if you believe there's an error on Apple's end.
+For subscriptions outside Apple, use our guide to finding and managing hidden subscriptions.

 The Benefits of Regular Subscription Review